 I plan on approximately one pound of meat per adult.
 If I know that some of my guests are light eaters I adjust accordingly.
 A 4-bone prime rib will weigh 8-10 pounds and is perfect for a gathering of 8-10 people.

-If you order the prime rib at a butcher let them know how many people you’ll be feeding and they should be able to give you a recommendation for how big a prime rib roast you’ll need.
-Alternatively, you can order a prime rib from Snake River Farms.
-I love the quality of meat I get from them, and when I’m cooking a special meal it’s even more important for the quality of the meat to be the best it can be.
-Check out the different prime rib options they have available here.
+If you order the prime rib at a butcher let them know how many people you'll be feeding and they should be able to give you a recommendation for how big a prime rib roast you'll need.
+Alternatively, you can order a prime rib online or grab it locally.
+When I'm cooking a special meal it's even more important for the quality of the meat to be the best it can be.

-How to Prepare a Prime Rib Roast to be Smoked
+How to Prepare a Smoked Prime Rib Roast

 If you've never made compound butter before, that's ok!
 It's easy to make, and this is a great time to give it a shot.
 You'll just need a few ingredients: